-Gas prices have climbed for six weeks in a row, and SUV shoppers might be wondering if they need all-wheel drive, given that AWD models typically get lower gas mileage than two-wheel-drive vehicles.
+Gas prices have climbed for six weeks in a row, and new car and SUV shoppers might be wondering if they need all-wheel drive, given that AWD car and SUV models typically get lower gas mileage than two-wheel-drive vehicles.

-With the 2018 Toyota RAV4, though, the mileage penalty for AWD is only 1 mpg based on the EPA's estimate for combined city/highway driving, which vary by model.
-For front-drive LE, XLE and Adventure models it is 26 mpg; AWD versions are rated at 25 mpg.
-For the front-drive SE, Limited and Platinum trims, the combined rating is 25 mpg and for AWD models it is 24.
+With the 2018 Toyota RAV4, though, the mileage penalty for AWD is only 1 mpg based on the EPA's fuel economy estimate for combined city/highway driving, which vary by model.
+For front-drive LE, XLE and Adventure models it is 26 miles to the gallon; AWD versions of the Toyota RAV4 are rated at 25 mpg.
+For the front-drive SE, Limited and Platinum RAV4 trims, the combined rating is 25 mpg and for AWD model vehicle's it is 24 mpg.

 Here's what it would cost to fill a RAV4's 15.9-gallon fuel tank at current pump prices:

-- With the national average for regular gas at $2.79, according to the AAA Daily Fuel Gauge Report, filling a RAV4 from empty would cost a little more than $44.
+- With the national average for regular gas at $2.79 per gallon, according to the AAA Daily Fuel Gauge Report, filling a RAV4 from empty would cost a little more than $44.

-- Arkansas had the lowest average price for regular on Thursday, $2.50, and filling up there would cost just less than $40.
+- Arkansas had the lowest average price for regular on Thursday, $2.50 per gallon, and filling up that Toyota there would cost just less than $40.

-In another sign of the growing popularity of crossovers, the RAV4 outsold the Camry sedan — traditionally Toyota's sales leader — in the first quarter of 2018.
-All RAV4s come with a 2.5-liter four-cylinder engine, six-speed automatic transmission and seat five.
+In another sign of the growing popularity of crossover-style SUVs, the RAV4 outsold the Camry sedan — traditionally Toyota's sales leader — in the first quarter of 2018.
+All non-hybrid RAV4s come with Toyota's 2.5-liter four-cylinder engine, six-speed automatic transmission and seat five.

-Gas prices are the highest they've been since 2015, and AAA on Thursday said that regular averaged more than $3 in nine states, with Hawaii topping the list at $3.61.
+Gas prices are the highest they've been since 2015, and AAA on Thursday said that regular averaged more than $3 in nine states, with Hawaii topping the list at $3.61 per gallon.

 The national average for regular rose 5 cents the past week.
 Premium gas also rose 5 cents, to $3.31, and diesel fuel was up 3 cents to $3.05.